drteeth/elixir-es-cqrs/slides.md

 * Listen for events from many streams
 * Kind of like a SQL view (materialized)
 * Derive new data from aggregate streams
-* combine facts like a JOIN does
+* Combine facts like a Join does
-* Often in service of 1 specific view
+* Often in service of a specific view
 * Denormalized
-* Can be Sync / Async
+* Can be Sync or Async

 ---